norihiro/slidetextbridge/README.md

 Edit `config.yaml` to set these information.
 - Shape selection rule
 - Text format rules
-- OBS websocket URL and password
+- For OBS websocket; URL, password, and target text source name
-- Target text source name
+- For browser (such as vMix); configure the `webserver` output to enable browser-based overlays.

 Note: If presentation and streaming run on the different computers, run this program on the computer running PowerPoint or Impress.